graeme-a-stewart/cpp-concurrency/doc/06-TBBPipelines.md

 ## Pipelines

 *Pipelines* are a simple execution concept.
 Tasks to be executed come in a linear sequence, much like an assembly line.
 Each incoming piece of data is processed by the first element of the pipeline, then the second and so on.
 Obviously this is a serial process for any data element.
-Parallelism arises because we can have many pieces of data moving through the pipeline at the one time.
+Parallelism arises because we can have many pieces of data moving through the pipeline at one time.

 ```
 +---------+